 Irresponsible and Dangerous

-O'Toole wants an inquest, an internal Conservative caucus review of his leadership of the UCP campaign in the federal elections.
+O'Toole wanted an inquest, an internal Conservative Caucus review of his leadership of the UCP campaign in the federal elections.

 _ _ _ _ _ _

 a prima facie case of official & professional misconduct

 Jason Kenney, the 18th premier of the Province of Alberta, appeared teary-eyed as he acknowledged, albeit reluctantly, the sheer magnitude of his mismanagement of the Covid-19 pandemic response in Alberta.
 A level of mismanagement that has led to an unprecedented rationing of life-saving medical interventions and procedures that will result inevitably in increased morbidity and premature deaths.

 And yet, Kenney, has returned to his blame someone else posture, that is, the universe, not Jason Kenney, is incompetent.